MicrosoftDocs/quantum-docs-pr/articles/intro-to-katas.md

 The tutorials and exercises collected in this project emphasize learning by doing: they offer programming tasks that cover certain topics which progress from very simple to quite challenging.
 Each task asks you to fill in some code; the first tasks might require just one line, and the later ones might require a sizable fragment of code.

-Most importantly, the katas include testing frameworks that allow you to set up, run and validate the solutions to the tasks.
+Most importantly, the katas include testing frameworks that set up, run and validate the solutions to the tasks.
 This allows you to get immediate feedback on your solution and to reconsider your approach if it is incorrect.

 You can use the katas for learning in your environment of choice: